zeeamd/learn-terraform-aws-control-tower-aft/README.md

 - git config core.excludesFile ~/.gitignore

 - Use root/Master account creds to run this automation
-- The test run was taken with creds that had access to Master/AFT/Audit/Log account
+- The test run was taken with creds that had access to Master/AFT/Audit/Log acc
-- The VPC settings in Master should have internet-accessible subnet set as allow to provision lambda having internet access with NAT
+- The vpc settings in Master should have internet-accessible subnet set as allow to provision lambda having internet access with nat

 - The cli versions used
-Python 3.10.4
+- Python 3.10.4
-aws-cli/2.7.33
+- aws-cli/2.7.33
-Terraform v1.2.9
+- Terraform v1.2.9